mvillafuertem/scala-1/topics/collections/lazylists.md

 intStream().tail.take(size).sum
 ```

-It produces the correct answer sometimes, but not always.
-Which two of the following potential problems are
+It produces the correct answer most of the time, but not always.
+Which two of the following potential problems
-responsible for the failures?
+are responsible for the failures?

 * [X] the two calls to `intStream()` may return different `LazyList`s
 * [ ] the call to `intStream().head` may block the current thread